awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

 Only the environment owner can re\-enable AWS managed temporary credentials so that they can be shared with other members\.
 When the environment owner opens the IDE, a dialog box confirms that AWS managed temporary credentials are disabled\.
 The environment owner can re\-enable the credentials for all members or keep them disabled for all members\.

 **Warning**
 To comply with best security practices, keep the managed temporary credentials disabled if you're not certain about the identity of the last user added to the environment\.
-You can check the list of members with Read\-Write permissions in the [**Collaborate**](share-environment.md#share-environment-members-list) window\.
+You can check the list of members with read/write permissions in the [Collaborate](share-environment.md#share-environment-members-list) window\.